Transforming governance by bringing ethics to power and decision-making

 What part of your job gives you the most satisfaction?

 It will probably sound cliched, but "Stay Hungry, Stay Foolish" has always been my mantra in work and life.
 I love to learn, and fortunately, my work allows me to do so.
-Also, I feel fortunate to be part of the compliance community, as they are a fantastic group of people to work with!
+Humility and curiosity are the precursors of my growth path.

 What has been your greatest professional achievement?